unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

 * For additional guidelines regarding creator names, roles, and information, see :ref:`How Should the Creator be Filled in? <creator-fill>`
 * To see additional examples, see :ref:`Other Examples <creator-examples>`
 * For a list of useful links for creators, see the :ref:`Resources <creator-resources>` section
-* For more information about when to use the Creator or Contributor field, see our definition page
+* For more information about when to use the Creator or Contributor field, see our :doc:`definition page </creator-contributor-definitions>`

 ====